goughjo02/hilabs-giphy-app/README.md

 - d3 was used for animating the like button
 - tailwind css was used for styling
 - css variables were used for theme switching
+- local storage was used to persist state across page refreshes
+- infintie scrolling is achieved through a custom hook
+- preview of gifs is done using iframes